jmMeessen/blog-the-captains-shack/content/post/refactoringAnsible.md

 Initialy, the docker configuration (and the docker-compose) was managed via a single docker-compose file.
 This design did not allow to disable a service (like Nexus or Lime Survey) by just commenting out the Ansible role.
 It required adapting several Ansible scripts or configuration file.
 Very impractible.

-The real-life case of disabling the "Lime Survey" service made the need of some refactoring obvious.
+When I wanted to turn off the "Lime Survey" service it made refactoring need obvious.

-The main issue was that enabling/disabling a service required to change the docker-compose file.
+The main issue with enabling/disabling a service is the required change to the docker-compose file.
 And this in different sections of the file.
-Obviously the service's section needed to be updated but also the volume section and, more annoying, the "web" service (Nginx) one.
+Obviously the service needs to be updated but also the volume section and, more annoying, the "web" service (Nginx) one.

 I initialy tried to achieve this scripted Docker-compose update with the blockinfile Ansible module.
 It turned out to be clumsy.
 The module doesn't lend itself easily to properly handle yaml block insertions: the block is inserted at column 0.
 The workaround is to start the block with a dummy line that would set the correct offset of the rest of the block (as this line is inserted at column 0).
 That dummy line needed to be removed in the following step.
 Also annoying was the fact that the module inserted each time a "noisy" comment before and after the inserted block.
 This made the generated docker-compose file difficult to read for a human reader.
 Repeadly manipulating individual line in the "web" service part was also very annoying and inefficient.